Shoulder Impingement vs. Rotator Cuff Tear: Diagnostic and Treatment Insights for Clinicians

 A nerve study is another method to evaluate the function of the shoulder joint.
 Nerve conduction studies (NCS) and needle electromyography (NEMG) can determine the functional abilities of the nerves that innervate the shoulder muscles.
 They can provide diagnostic information on nerve injury, impingement, entrapment, radiculopathy, and thoracic outlet syndrome (TOS).

 Although rotator cuff tears are the leading cause of shoulder pain in the United States, they are not always to blame!
-A rotator cuff differential diagnosis will help us consider many other possible causes of shoulder pain, weakness, and loss of mobility.
+A rotator cuff differential diagnosis will help us identify shoulder impingement vs rotator cuff tear and many other possible causes of shoulder pain, weakness, and loss of mobility.
 By utilizing a comprehensive physical exam, a complete patient history, incorporating special tests, and ordering imaging and nerve studies as appropriate, we can ensure we get our patients the help they need.

 Sydney Moninger, COTA/L is an Occupational Therapy Assistant and freelance writer.
 She has more than 10 years of clinical experience working in pediatric, orthopedic, and geriatric settings.
 Most recently, she has been helping patients at a pain management center for orthopedic injuries.
 Sydney is passionate about patient education and increasing health literacy in the community, which is what got her started in her writing in the first place.
 She loves discovering new perspectives that improve her clinical practice, and connecting with others on LinkedIn or her Upwork page.